 - Individual grants will not exceed $20,000.
 Researchers will have one year from awarding of funding to submit their final report.

 - Researchers in receipt of a grant under this program are not eligible to re-apply to the program until their original research is complete and a draft final report submitted.
 Applicants may be eligible for funding in a subsequent year, at the discretion of the Program Committee, however, no applicant will receive successive funding for more than three (3) years.

-Applications will be reviewed by the Program Committee according to the weighted evaluation criteria.
+Researchers must partner with a community partner and submit an Expression of Interest letter.
+Expressions of Interest will be reviewed by the Program Committee and successful partnerships will be contacted to submit a more detailed application.
+This application will be reviewed according to the weighted evaluation criteria.
 The program committee is usually comprised of representatives from community, industry and academia, and chaired by staff from the Harris Centre.